Existential-Panik/Existential-Panik.github.io/README.md

-# a sample site design
+# Trying to mimick the figma design
-## learning git along with the project

-# not so good looking basic webpage
+## Alot remains to mimic just pushing cause felt bored